Reigate: Association football

 Reigate Priory F.C. was founded in 1870, just seven years after The Football Association was created.
 It has played its home games at its ground in Park Lane for the entirety of its history.

 South Park F.C. was founded in 1897 and has been a member of the Redhill & District Football League since its inception.
 The club initially played its home games in upper South Park, between Crescent Road and Church Road.
 In the late 1920s, it moved to its current premises in Whitehall Lane.

 Cricket

 Reigate Priory Cricket Club was founded in 1852, but it is believed that the sport has been played in the town since the 1770s.
-The first recorded match at the club ground was in 1853, between teams from East Surrey and West Sussex.
+The first recorded match at the club ground took place in 1853 between teams from East Surrey and West Sussex.

 Golf

 Reigate Heath Golf Club was founded in 1895.
 Permission to create a 9-hole course on the heath was granted on the condition that male and female club members had equal rights.
+The course was formally opened on 20 February 1897; the clubhouse was completed shortly afterwards, but was extensively remodelled in 1969.

-The 18-hole Reigate Hill Golf Course was laid out as a par 72 course by the designer, David Williams.
+The 18-hole Reigate Hill Golf Club course was laid out as a par 72 course by the designer, David Williams.
+The club, at Gatton Bottom, was officially opened in November 1995 by professional golfers David Gilford and Andrew Murray.